 1966: The Byrds released “Set You Free This Time,” the second single from their second studio album, Turn!
 Turn!
 Turn!.

 1968: Gary Puckett & The Union Gap released their debut album, Woman, Woman.

 1969: Frustrations began to mount during the Beatles’ “Get Back” sessions at Twickenham Film Studios.
-George Harrison briefly quits during filming, telling the others he’d “see [them] ‘round the clubs.”
-He rejoined the group less than a week later, but demanded that the plan for a live show before an audience be dropped and that sessions move to the new studio in the basement of Apple’s headquarters in Savile Row, London.
+After George Harrison briefly quit during filming, he rejoined the group less than a week later with the stipulation that the plan for a live show before an audience be dropped and that sessions move to the new studio in the basement of Apple’s headquarters in Savile Row, London.

 1970: The Jackson 5’s first nationally released single with Motown Records “I Want You Back” went to the top of the Billboard R&B chart for the first of four weeks.